Gluten Free Tartine Country Loaf

 Preparation:

 Combine the flour and salt and whisk well.
 Add the starter, honey and olive oil to the bowl of a stand mixer with the paddle attachment.
-Gradually add the flour mixture, alternating with the warm water.
-Note: Use all of the water, the Artisan Blend flour needs more liquid than usual to fully hydrate.
+Gradually add the flour mixture with the warm water.
 Increase the speed and knead for 5 minutes to form a soft, supple dough.

 Transfer the dough to an oiled bowl, cover with plastic wrap and proof in a warm place for 4 hours.
 I used my proofing box.

 Here is the risen dough.
-Place it in the refrigerator overnight to really develop that sour flavor.
+Place it in the refrigerator overnight to really develop the flavor.

 The next morning, bring to room temperature.
 You can see how nicely the dough has puffed up, and there are lots of happy air bubbles!

-Preheat the oven to 425º.
-Line a baking sheet with parchment paper and dust with cornmeal where you will lay out the loaves.
+Line a baking sheet with parchment paper and sprinkle cornmeal down the center where you will lay out the loaf.

-To create the wheat stalk pattern, use scissors to snip the loaves every few inches (don’t cut all the way through), and as you snip each section, pull it over to one side, alternating left and right.
+To create the wheat stalk pattern, use scissors to snip the loaf every few inches (cutting about ¾ of the way through), and as you snip each section, pull it over to one side, alternating left and right.

-Now brush the loaves with olive oil and sprinkle with coarse salt.
+Now brush the loaf with olive oil and sprinkle with coarse salt.
 I infused my olive oil with garlic and rosemary, and the aroma as it baked was wonderful.

 Bake for 30 minutes on the middle rack.
 The internal temperature should read 210º.
 Cool in the pan for 10 minutes.